 COVID-19 Information for Current and Prospective Weddings

-So, as I have stressed to these couples via direct communication, it is of the utmost importance that they coordinate with me to find a suitable date, and not commit to a new date with the venue before confirming that I am available.
+So, as I have stressed to these couples via direct communication, it is of the utmost importance that they coordinate with me to find a suitable date, and not commit to a new date with their venue before confirming that I am available.

 Alternatives to Postponing

-And if your wedding is planned to take place in a large church, you may actually be able accommodate most or all of your anticipated guest list for the ceremony while still complying with occupancy and spacing restrictions.
+And if your wedding ceremony is planned to take place in a large church, you may actually be able accommodate most or all of your anticipated guest list while still complying with occupancy and spacing restrictions.

 Though, again, I am voluntarily accommodating my current couples with penalty-free date changes, as an extra reassurance for couples who are booking me now, I am including a clause in these contracts that specifically spells out this policy.